top of page

 Course

-This is a 6 mile out and back moderately difficult hike starting from the Adero Canyon Trailhead.
+This is a very rewarding moderately difficult 5.9 mile, out and back hike starting from the Adero Canyon Trailhead.
 The trail climbs as it winds through the Adero Canyon to the Sunrise Trail with its hitching post.
-Those that want an extra challenge may opt to continue another 1/2 mile and climb to the top of Sunrise Peak.
-Bring 2 liters of water and snacks; wear sturdy boots; hiking poles recommended.
-No dogs please!
-This hike is included in the November Challenge.
-Registration for the November Challenge is encouraged but not required to join this hike.
-Separate registration for all SCFH hikes is required!
+Those who want an extra challenge may opt to continue another 1/2 mile and climb to the top of Sunrise Peak.
+Bring two liters of water and snacks, and wear sturdy boots.
+Hiking poles recommended.
+No dogs, please.

-Wednesday, November 29, 2023
+Wednesday, November 19, 2025

 Location -